The Worship Program

 - Closing prayer

-Offering - Adventists collect an offering in Sabbath school to support the mission project and purchase of materials for Sabbath School.
-We take this up during the lesson study.
+Offering - Adventists collect an offering in Sabbath School to support the mission project and for the purchase of materials for Sabbath School.

 Following is an example of a typical weekly church services -